anarubioruiz/ARIA-data/example-based-learning/A.1/asp/t-fewshot-exp-2.md

 ```

 ## EXPLANATION
-Given that the kitchen is the target for automation and considering the devices present:
-- The first rule turns on the kitchen's Main Light when there's someone in the kitchen and the light level is below 150 lux.
-The presence of the window without covers implies that natural light may not always be sufficient, hence the rule checks the light level before deciding to turn on the bulb.
-- The second rule turns off the kitchen's Main Light when there's no one in the kitchen, ensuring energy isn't wasted by keeping the light on when not necessary.

-The other rooms (living_room and studio) and their devices are not considered in the rules as the target for this scenario is the kitchen.
+For the kitchen, two automation rules are established to achieve the goal of illumination.
+The first rule activates the main light when occupancy is detected (condition 1) and the light level is below 150 lux (condition 2), ensuring that the room is adequately illuminated when in use, especially during periods of low natural light.
+The second rule turns off the main light when no occupancy is detected, thus conserving energy when the kitchen is not in use.
+The presence of a window without covers allows natural light to contribute to the room's illumination during the day, but the rules account for low light conditions regardless of the time.